tencentyun/intlcloud-documents/API/API 3.0/安全/密钥管理服务/kms-2019-01-18/密钥相关接口/解密_intl.md

 API domain name: kms.tencentcloudapi.com

-This API decrypts ciphertext to get plaintext data.
+This API is used to decrypt ciphertext into plaintext data.

 API request rate limit: 300 requests/sec.